W427697/Discord-/code/frameworks/sveltekit/README.md

 ### In a project without Storybook

-Run the follwoing command in your SvelteKit project's root directory, and follow the prompts:
+Run the following command in your SvelteKit project's root directory, and follow the prompts:

 ```bash
 npx storybook@next init